NordThing/ATLASfreelss/README.md

-# ATLAS 3D scanner
+# REWORK of ATLAS 3D scanner

 ATLAS 3D scanner files - both for hardware and software and 3d printing files collected on one place.
+Will make total rework of the ATLAS 3D scanner.

 A link for assembling https://youtu.be/TEsBM5ACriQ and one more https://www.youtube.com/watch?v=awtLSCLJ3qs